Moffitt Cancer Center

 - Health Outcomes and Behavior, which contributes to the prevention, detection, and control of cancer through the study of health-related behaviors, health care practices, and health-related quality of life.

-- Immunology, which develops and delivers advanced clinical immunotherapies to benefit cancer patients.
-The goal is achieved through close integration of basic, translational and clinical researchers to discover basic mechanisms and rapidly translate them from the bench to the bedside.
+- Immunology, which applies basic research findings to the treatment of human malignancies to develop and deliver advanced clinical immunotherapies that benefit cancer patients.
+The goal is achieved through close integration of basic, translational, and clinical researchers to discover basic mechanisms and rapidly translate them from the bench to the bedside.

-* This profile was provided by the Moffitt Cancer Center.
+This profile was provided by Moffitt Cancer Center.